chinmay0703/Agentic-Financial-Query-Resolver/README.md

 # Agentic Financial Query Resolver

-The **Agentic Financial Query Resolver POC** is a conversational query system designed to interact with financial data.
+The **Agentic Financial Query Resolver** is a conversational query system designed to interact with financial data.
 It leverages modern tools like CrewAI, Pandas, and Matplotlib to analyze and visualize financial information seamlessly.
-This Proof of Concept (POC) empowers users to upload their financial data and explore it through natural language queries.
+System empowers users to upload their financial data and explore it through natural language queries.

 ---